VisitRome.com

 Nearby Attractions Worth Visiting

-A short train ride from Rome, Ostia Antica offers well-preserved ruins of an ancient Roman port city.
+A short train ride from Rome, Ostia Antica features well-preserved ruins of an ancient Roman port city.
 Tivoli's Villa d'Este and Villa Adriana showcase Renaissance gardens and Roman architecture, just an hour away by train.
 The town of Frascati, known for its wines, is a pleasant day trip, only 30 minutes from Rome by train.

 "Rome is not a city of haste; it's a city of moments, where each corner tells a story,"